KominoStyle/Twitch-StopUnfollow/README.md

 - Draggable modal to manage a list of saved channels.
 - One-click button to add the current channel or enter a name manually.
 - Search and sort your saved list.
+- Import multiple channels at once; usernames are validated before adding.
 - Disables the Unfollow button on saved channels across navigation.
 - Automatically checks GitHub for updates and shows an Install button inside the menu when a newer version is detected.